 - showing courtesy, care and compassion every day

 - being active in creating a positive school environment

 - using appropriate language in the school

-- The student being harassed arranges a time to meet with a Student Counsellor or the student can complete a “green harassment report form” (available at Reception or Student Services)
+- The student being harassed arranges a time to meet with the student wellbeing coordinator or the student can complete a “green harassment report form” (available at Reception or Student Services)

-- The Student Counsellor supports the student to resolve the matter with the perpetrator, documents any actions taken and any required follow-up
+- The student wellbeing counsellor supports the student to resolve the matter with the perpetrator, documents any actions taken and any required follow-up

 - If the harassment/bullying remains unresolved, the appropriate Year Level Senior Leader becomes involved and consequences are applied depending on the nature of the harassment and bullying